Destinations Italy Sardinia

 Drag to see more

 A category of one.
-Started as a restaurant in 1967 by Peppeddu Palimodde; expanded over fifty-something years into seventy rooms across a hillside, each one dedicated to a 20th-century Sardinian artist, each one furnished and decorated by the current owner Giovanna Palimodde — painter, designer, third-generation host.
+Started as a restaurant in 1967 by Giuseppe "Peppeddu" Palimodde and his wife Pasqua Salis Palimodde; the original eight rooms grew to thirty-three by 1975 and now to seventy-one across a hillside.
+The interiors and the iconic white-resin suites are the work of Giovanna Palimodde (daughter of the founders, painter and designer).
+Now led by three generations of Palimodde women — Pasqua, Giovanna, and Camilla.
 The Bar Tablao is the aperitivo.
-The Nido del Pane is the bread room, where Oliena women demonstrate carasau-making twice a week.
-The restaurant is a Michelin Bib Gourmand and the spit-roasted porceddu is the order.
+The Nido del Pane is the bread room, where Oliena women demonstrate carasau-making.
+The spit-roasted porceddu is the order.
 It's 30 minutes from the sea, 45 minutes from Baunei.
 Use it as the one inland night that recalibrates the trip — or stay for three.

 What it's known for